 - Twelve posts for the #JustOnePercent Project

-- Read / listen to any three books.
+- Read any six books.

 Gaming Related Spending

 The only non-subscription item I spent money on as far as gaming was concerned was picking up Stardeus on release.
 Add that to my World of Warcraft subscription, Game Pass subscription, and Humble Choice subscription, and my total game related spending for October was only $60.

 After almost two months of not having the attention span to read or listen to any books, I may not have made my goal, but I feel like I’m getting back into the groove.
 Although I listened to The Team while stitching, I read the other two on my tablet.
 I’d gotten away from print for most of the year due to my tremendously irritating quirk of being unwilling to do just one thing at a time.

 However, I’ve fallen into some really bad pre-bedtime habits, so I’ve made the decision to get back into the routine of reading right before I want to be asleep.
 My goal is to be in bed an hour before the time I’d ideally be asleep for the night, and use that hour to read.
 Sure, it might backfire occasionally if I’m at an exciting part of a good book, but at least I’ll be staying up too late doing something I actually want to be doing, rather than scrolling Instagram mindlessly, or playing one more level of a matching game on my phone.